How To

 Here are some tips to help you get back to feeling the best you can in the water:

-2. Do not jump in the "fast lane".
+2. Do not jump into the "fast lane".
 If you are doing masters, don't be tempted to "pick up where you left off."
-Swallow your pride and start out a lane or two slower than when you last worked out
+Swallow your pride and start a lane or two slower than when you last worked out

 3. Do not use fins for speed.
 Fins are great for technique work and drills, but the worst thing you can do is to throw on a pair of fins to "keep up."

 4. Swim often.
 Even if you only have 20 to 30 minutes a day, get in the water as much as possible rather than doing fewer workouts and staying in longer.
-In other words, it would be better to swim 4 days a week, 30 minutes each time than to swim 2 days at 1 hour per session
+In other words, it would be better to swim four days a week, 30 minutes each time, than to swim two days at one hour per session

 6. Set goals.
 If you are only capable of finishing 200 meters without stopping, do not try to jump to 1000 meters.

 Try a new, smaller goal each week.
-300 meters would be reasonable, then 400, then 600, etc. Keep these tips in mind and never forget that in swimming, patience + practice = performing at your best!
+Three hundred meters would be reasonable, then 400, then 600, etc. Keep these tips in mind and never forget that in swimming, patience + practice = performing at your best!

 Article Reference